 initially created so I could learn how to do HTML while studying for a degree in computer programming.

 It is a personal web site, but I wanted it to be more than "Here's my house, here's my car, my favorite music is..."
 Of

-course, it has evolved into some of that (Here's my boat...), but the main
+course, it eventually evolved into some of that, but that portion was scaled back.
+The main

 that is hard to find elsewhere on the web.
 I hope you find what I have here to

 This page was designed to be an educational tool for people who

 are curious as to how things work.
 I have tried not to speak in terminology that is foreign

 to the person casually acquainted with aviation.
 I know that many people who may

 visit this page will have a higher than average understanding of how

 aerodynamics work.
 It is not that I do not wish to cater to your needs, but this